The Game of Thrones S7 finale will practically be a movie

 The information was discovered by trawling the HBO.com listings for each of the forthcoming episodes.
 An image for the final episode can be seen below.

-Unfortunately, we still have more than a month before the series commences in the US and the UK.
+Unfortunately, we still have more than two months before the series commences in the US and the UK.

 The premiere will air on July 16, with a simulcast on HBO at 9pm ET in the US and on Sky Atlantic at 2pm on UK soil.